dpritchard/web-pritchard-co/code/index.md

 # Code

-The two main 'general' programming languages I use in my research are [R][cran], PHP, Javascript and SQL.
+The main programming languages I use in my research are [R][cran], PHP, Javascript and SQL.
 I am also a competent [MATLAB][MATLAB] / Octave user.
 This page lists some useful tools that I have developed.

 ## R Packages
 R is my analysis software of choice and I have developed and maintain several packages.